May 23, 2020, Echo Lake Trailhead

 Losing the trail (again!) and setting up camp

-I feel the need to mention yet again how incredibly easy it is to lose the trail when traveling through snowpack near tree-line.
+I feel the need to mention yet again how incredibly easy it is to lose the trail when traveling through snowpack near the tree-line.
 I recommend always caching a trail on your phone (e.g. in AllTrails), to avoid getting seriously lost.
 Map and compass skills are also pretty useful.

 At any rate, a few lakes later, I lost the trail again.
 This happened near another smaller lake called Lake Susie.
 My original plan involved hiking a couple miles further to Lake Gilmore, near a tall summit with views of Lake Tahoe.
 So many lakes!

 But the day had worn me thin.
 It was my first time hiking with a full pack in over a year.
 The altitude was also getting to me.
 The day grew late.
-I stumbled upon on a patch of flat earthen ground in the sun, nowhere near a trail.
+I stumbled upon a patch of flat earthen ground in the sun, nowhere near a trail.
 The views were stunning.
 A large brook babbled nearby.
 This was a pretty excellent spot to make camp.

 MountainForecast.com claimed the overnight low would be around 45 degrees that night.
-So I brought my 34 degree sleeping bag.
+So I brought my 34-degree sleeping bag.
 This was a mistake.
 The temperature definitely dropped below freezing because the next morning everything was covered in frost.
 And that night I tossed and turned and shivered in my bag.

 The next morning, tired and exhausted from all that snow travel, I decided to cut my trip down from two nights to one.
-I packed up camp and headed back towards Lake Aloha and on to the trailhead.
+I packed up camp and headed back towards Lake Aloha and onward to the trailhead.

-The morning back track was somehow even more beautiful than the prior day.
+The morning backtrack was somehow even more beautiful than the prior day.
 Lake Susie in particular sported some spectacular placid waters.

 The temperature rose as I reached the higher elevations of Lake Aloha.
 I decided I was definitely done with snow for a few months.
 This hike wasn’t optimal.
 I didn’t summit any mountains.
 And I cut short the trip both in terms of time and mileage.
 That said, it was definitely a stunning landscape.
 I looked forward to visiting again at some point.
 But definitely without snow.